History of wikis: Development of wiki software, 2001–2003

-2004–2006: an explosion in interest
+Explosion in interest: 2004–2006

 The period from 2004 to 2006 saw an explosion in interest in both wikis generally and Wikipedia in particular, and both started to become household terms.
 Corporations, organizations and other communities began to make increasing use of wikis.
 Many of the wiki-based sites, technologies and events that dominate today were started during that period.

 XWiki is an open-source Java wiki application that was created by Ludovic Dubost in December 2003.
-Dubost set up hosting of XWiki-based wikis on the domain xwiki.com in January 2004—xwiki.com thus became an early (and possibly the first) wiki hosting service, or "wiki farm."
+Dubost set up hosting of XWiki-based wikis on the domain xwiki.com in January 2004—xwiki.com thus became an early (and possibly the first) wiki hosting service, or "wiki farm".

 In October 2004, the wiki hosting service Wikicities launched, co-founded by Wikipedia founder Jimmy Wales and Wikimedia Foundation board member Angela Beesley.
 In March 2006, it changed its name to Wikia.
 Wikia remains one of the largest and most popular wiki farms.

 A large number of other notable wiki farms were released soon afterward, including Wikispaces (launched March 2005), PBwiki (launched June 2005, later renamed PBworks), and Wetpaint (launched October 2005).
 Wikidot was launched in August 2006.

 2005 marked the beginning of large-scale wiki-related meetings and conferences.
 August 2005 saw the first-ever Wikimania, an annual conference organized around Wikimedia Foundation projects, in Frankfurt, Germany.
 WikiSym, a more academic annual symposium about wikis in general, was first held a few months later, in October 2005, in San Diego, California; in 2014 it was renamed to OpenSym.
 RecentChangesCamp, an unconference dedicated to wikis, was first held in February 2006 in Portland, Oregon.
 Wikimania and OpenSym remain the two largest wiki-related gatherings.

-Around 2005 wikis began to be massively confronted with "wiki spam," produced by spammers who enter website addresses onto wikis in order to improve the ranking of the displayed websites by search engines.
+Around 2005 wikis began to be massively confronted with "wiki spam", produced by spammers who enter website addresses onto wikis in order to improve the ranking of the displayed websites by search engines.
 Various strategies have been developed to counter wiki spam.